PX4/PX4-user_guide/en/flight_modes/mission.md

 MC vehicles will change the *speed* when approaching or leaving a waypoint based on the [jerk-limited](../config_mc/mc_jerk_limited_type_trajectory.md#auto-mode) tuning.
 The vehicle will follow a smooth rounded curve towards the next waypoint (if one is defined) defined by the acceptance radius ([NAV_ACC_RAD](../advanced_config/parameter_reference.md#NAV_ACC_RAD)).

-Vehicles switch to the next waypoint as soon as they enter the acceptance radius.
-- For MC this radius is defined by [NAV_ACC_RAD](../advanced_config/parameter_reference.md#NAV_ACC_RAD)
+The diagram below shows the sorts of paths that you might expect.

 ![acc-rad](../../assets/flying/acceptance_radius_mission.png)

+Vehicles switch to the next waypoint as soon as they enter the acceptance radius:
+- For MC this radius is defined by [NAV_ACC_RAD](../advanced_config/parameter_reference.md#NAV_ACC_RAD).
-- For FW the radius is defined by the "L1 distance".
+- For FW the acceptance radius is defined by the "L1 distance".
   - The L1 distance is computed from two parameters: [FW_L1_DAMPING](../advanced_config/parameter_reference.md#FW_L1_DAMPING) and [FW_L1_PERIOD](../advanced_config/parameter_reference.md#FW_L1_PERIOD), and the current ground speed.
   - By default, it's about 70 meters.
   - The equation is: